 - What is it like to feel the emotion.
 Spend some time feeling it.
 It doesn’t have to be a long time.

 If you are concerned that you may become trapped by these emotions, set a time limit on how long you will spend with them.
 And it’s ok to start small, like for 2 or 5 minutes.

 Remember, you are the leader of you, all the parts within you and your life.
 So you have the power to determine when to visit with strong emotions and for how long.

 When you are finished, let your emotions know that and thank them for visiting.

 Important side note: I wrote the above in regards to strong emotions that you may find troubling.
 But you can also do this exercise with strong emotions that bring you joy and happiness.
 That’s a really positive thing to do for yourself, including for your achievements no matter how small or big they are.
 Because it helps to increase your sense of self-worth and self-esteem.

 What’s it like for you?

-Have you thought you accepted the changes to your body only to find yourself feeling strong emotion some time later?
-How have you dealt with strong emotions?
-What worked for you and what didn’t?
+Have you felt you accepted the changes to your body only to find yourself feeling strong emotion some time later?
+How do you deal with strong emotions?
+What works for you and what doesn’t?
 Feel free to share below to give others ideas on what they can do.

 Pass it forward